1Beyond the Walls of Jericho (1991-92, 2013)16:25Paul DoldenL’ivresse de la vitesse 2

 In this manner my final thoughts on the revolutionary potential of music is that it lies in the æsthetic moment of perception.
 It is at that moment of æsthetic perception in which our day-to-day realities dissolve and there is a suspension of linear time that the possibility of new thought or feeling, revolutionary or otherwise, can begin.

-Beyond the Walls of Jericho was produced at the composer’s studio in 1991 and 1992.
+Beyond the Walls of Jericho was realized in the composer’s studio in 1991 and ’92.
 It was premiered at the Association pour la recherche et la création électroacoustiques du Québec (ACREQ) Clair de terre concert series at the Planétarium de Montréal on February 5, 1992.

 - February 5, 1992, Clair de terre III: Concert 3 — Musique excessive, Planétarium de Montréal, Montréal (Québec)